SESCA Awards Criteria and Nomination Guidelines

 - Shoalhaven Officer of the Year - Police – Unsworn category

-The nominee must be member of one of the Emergency Service Agencies in a salaried (employee) or unpaid (volunteer) capacity, or NSW Police in a ‘Sworn’ or ‘Unsworn’ capacity and will be judged on:
+The nominee must be member of one of the Emergency Service Agencies (and other first responders) in a salaried (employee) or unpaid (volunteer) capacity, or NSW Police in a ‘Sworn’ or ‘Unsworn’ capacity and will be judged on:

 - Community service over and above the call of normal duties that best exemplifies Rotary’s motto of ‘Service Above Self’ (i.e. including community involvement when they are not working in their normal roles).

 Prior to submitting a nomination, please carefully consider the following characteristics/facts/guidelines prior to completing the online nomination: